Discussion

 Examples: Why people suck, why society is doomed, why you will never find true love

 Venting isn’t philosophy.
 Anger without direction serves no purpose.
 Process your goddamn emotions.
-Furthermore; people do suck, but you still need them, and still want to connect with them.
-Society is not doomed; we have overcome major catastrophies over and over again, one way or another, albeit not always comfortably.
-And belief in true love is what causes the disappointment of it not existing; be realistic about your relationships.
-Cynicism often has a source, but 1) it’s source isn’t always rational because of the complexity of life, and 2) cynicism solves literally nothing, making it self fulfilling.
+Furthermore; people do suck, but you still need them, and still want to connect with them, and some people probably suck less than others.
+Society is not doomed; we have overcome major catastrophies over and over again, one way or another, albeit not always comfortably, and every single generation without exception believed they were the last.
+And belief in “true” love is what causes the disappointment of it not existing; be realistic about your relationships.
+Cynicism often has a source, but 1) it’s source isn’t always rational, but emotional, usually from biased sources, and 2) cynicism solves literally nothing, making it self fulfilling.

 “Psychology”